Gupo station

-Gupo station is a station on the Gyeongbu Line It is located in northern Busan, South Korea, and was opened on 1 January 1905.
-Many trains stop here.
-It is also connected with the subway station Gupo station on Busan Metro Line 3 via an overhead bridge, so passengers can transfer to Busan Subway Line 3.
+Gupo station is a Korail station on the Gyeongbu Line, between Hwamyeong station and Sasang station, located in northern Busan, South Korea.
+It was opened on 1 January 1905, and is connected with the subway Gupo station on Busan Metro Line 3 via an overhead bridge, so passengers can transfer.

-It is a train station between Hwamyeong Station and Sasang Station.

-On January 1, 1905, the operation of the operation was started as a temporary operation station.
+On January 1, 1905, the operation was started as a temporary-operation station.
 It was adjusted to the office building in 1991 and began operating the KTX in 2004.
 KTX, ITX-Saemaeul and Mugunghwa-ho trains run and are in charge of passenger and ticket sales.